-- 13. Conclusions and Recommended Actions - 13.1.
+13. Conclusions and Recommended Actions

+13.1.
 State Party's implementation of the World Heritage Convention

 Synergies with other relevant Conventions, Recommendations and Programmes

+• There is limited coordination or integration of the implementation of multilateral agreements, programmes and World Heritage policies and strategies

 Identification of heritage

 National inventories

 Tentative List

 Effectiveness of legal framework

 Function of cultural and natural heritage in the life of the community

 Contribution of heritage to sustainable development policies

-- There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in - .
-Contributing to inclusion and equality - Enhancing the quality of life and well-being - · Respecting, protecting and promoting human rights - Respecting, consulting and involving indigenous peoples and local communities - · Achieving gender equality - Ensuring growth, employment, income and livelihoods - There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in:
+- There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in:

+- Respecting, protecting and promoting human rights

+- Promoting economic investment and quality tourism

+- Ensuring conflict prevention

+- Protecting heritage during conflict

+- · Promoting conflict resolution

+- Contributing to post-conflict recovery

+• There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in:

+- Enhancing the quality of life and well-being - · Respecting, consulting and involving indigenous peoples and local communities - Strengthening capacity-building, innovation and local entrepreneurship